-It is becoming increasingly common for women to use a doula in addition to receiving care from a midwife.
-Doulas provide flexible and continuous support before, during and often after birth.
+It is becoming increasingly common for women to use a doula in addition to receiving pregnancy care from a midwife.
+Birth doulas provide flexible and continuous support before, during and often after the child is born.
 They may help with other children, encourage a partner with support while the child is being born, nurture and support the mother, and give support to help establish breastfeeding.

 Having a doula present can:

 - shortens first-time labour by an average of two hours,

 - decreases the chance of caesarean section by 50%,

 - decrease the need for pain medication.